of the most formative events of my formative years was The

 road itself.
 Imagine a world with no interstate highway

 system.
 None!
-That wasn't even proposed and funded for another 8
+That project wasn't even proposed and funded for another 8

 years.
 The usual road was one